dasadboy/NewTab/README.md

 ### Installing

-Go to settings and navigate to extensions.
+Click on the chrome menu, navigate to extensions (More Tools > Extensions).

-Click on "Load unpacked" at the top right.
+Click on "Load unpacked" at the top left.
 Navigate to and select the folder containing the extension and press "Select Folder".

 Right click the icon at the top and click on options, add sources, select favourite bookmarks as directed above.